 Even with the numerous choices available, finding the best HOB filter for your aquarium is easy.
 Just take note of these words, and you will be perfectly fine.

-- Best Aquarium HOB Filter (Overall) – Aqua Clear HOB Filter
+- Best Overall – Aqua Clear HOB Filter

 “With its extraordinary design and enormous filtration volume, this versatile and top-rated HOB filter is indeed one of the best performing filtration systems ever.”